 The architectural elements of the Biodesign Institute reinforce the idea that science brings illumination, discovery and connection to our future.
 The use of transparent materials is reflective of what is possible, while the use of brick connects the institute to the existing history of Arizona State University.

 The environmentally friendly aspects of the institute’s facility have earned it numerous awards, including 2006 Lab of the Year by R&D Magazine.
 Building A and B are certified by the U.S. Green Building Council for Leadership in Environmental Engineering and Design (LEED).
 Building B was the first platinum-level LEED-certified building in Arizona, and Building B received gold certification.
-More about the features that earned us these prestigious designations is featured in the interactive slide show.

 By the numbers: A and B